saisuryagadiraju/Stock-Market-Prediction-Using-LSTM-and-ARIMA-Models/README.md

 ----

+### This Read.me file report contains Analysis Explaination on Data Driven Stock Market Prediction using Machine Learning Models such as LSTM with Hyperparameter tuning, LSTM futhure stocks price prediction, ARIMA Model for the future stock prices forecasting, Support Vector Machine, Linear Regression,

+### For this we use Databricks, Jupyter, Tableau for visulizations

 ## Expolatory Data Analysis

 The exploratory data analysis (EDA) performed on a dataset of world stock prices.
 The EDA aims to understand the dataset's structure, summarize key characteristics, and identify trends in stock prices by country and industry.

 ### Table of Contents
-Data Loading
+* Data Loading
-Initial Data Exploration
+* Initial Data Exploration
-Data Conversion and Cleaning
+* Data Conversion and Cleaning
-Industry-Level Analysis
+* Industry-Level Analysis
-Country-Level Analysis and Visualization
+* Country-Level Analysis and Visualization
-Results and Observations
+* Results and Observations

 ## Data Loading
 The first step is to load the dataset and ensure it has been imported correctly.
 The data is loaded into a Pandas DataFrame from a CSV file named "World_Stock_Prices.csv".